klaytn/kips/KIPs/kip-34.md

 ## Motivation

 Klaytn SDKs (caver-js and caver-java) do not share common terminology and software architecture.
-It makes difficult to implement blockchain applications using multiple programming languages.
-For example, if the server program is implemented in Java and the client is implemented in Javascript, the developer should learn two different SDKs that have different terminology and software architecture even if those programs utilize a single blockchain platform, Klaytn.
+It makes it difficult to implement blockchain applications using multiple programming languages.
+For example, if the server program is implemented in Java and the client is implemented in Javascript, the developer should learn two different SDKs that have different terminology and software architecture, even if those programs utilize a single blockchain platform, Klaytn.
 The common architecture is designed to unify the terminology used in the SDKs and easily extend to other languages by establishing a language-independent common architecture.
 With the common architecture, we want to achieve two goals:

-- Developers can easily implement their application using another language if they have implemented in any Klaytn SDK before.
+* Developers can easily implement their application using another language if they have implemented it in any Klaytn SDK before.
-- An SDK in another programming language can be implemented relatively easily because the software architecture is commonly defined.
+* An SDK in another programming language can be implemented relatively easily because the software architecture is commonly defined.

 ## Specification